nesmasilman/Udacity_Data_Scientist_ND-Disaster_Response_Pipeline/README.md

 * Resources

 # Overview
 This project aims at creating an ETL pipeline that takes messages received from people during disasters, cleans the messages text and then uses a machine learning model to classify the category of the emergency text.
 We have 36 main emergency categories.
 We will update our work on a flask web application that will have a text box to enter the message, and then it retrieves the categories related to the message.
-This will help emergency workers to easily access people during disasters.
+This will help emergency workers to easily identify people needs.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.